Mathmath34/AI-Prediction-Projects/DatacampTeamProjet-main/DatacampTeamProjet-main/README.md

 "Temperature prediction as regression problem" In this project we first made an baseline analysis with time series models.
-Followed by machine learning moddel and approaches to try to figure out the most relevant to predict yhe temperature.
-The github organization the ramp project organization Here the link to ramp documentation link for more details of the organization
+Followed by machine learning models and approaches to try to figure out the most relevant way to predict the temperature.

 problem.py: https://paris-saclay-cds.github.io/ramp-docs/ramp-workflow/advanced/problem.html